JupiterBroadcasting/linux-unplugged/challenges/TUI-Challenge.md

 -   Duration: 7 days

 -   Objective: Complete common computing tasks using only TUI applications.
-No GUI apps like Firefox, Thunderbird, or LibreOffice, except for launching a terminal emulator if needed.
+No GUI apps like Firefox, Thunderbird, or LibreOffice, except for your terminal emulator.

 -   Scoring: Earn points for completing challenges.
 Failing a challenge by using a GUI app results in losing points.
 Bonus points are available for creative solutions.

--   Submission: Share your progress via a Boost, or email with #TUIChallenge in the subject.
+-   Submission: Share your progress via a Boost, or email with #TUIChallenge in the subject via the contact page.
 Include brief descriptions of tools used and bonus point claims.

 -   Leaderboard: Total your score at the end of the week.
 Categories like TUI Titan (highest score), Scripting Sorcerer (most bonus points), or Terminal Survivor (no penalties) add fun!